datastax/release-notes/DSE_6.8_Release_Notes.md

 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for 6.8.23
+11 May 2022

+## Components versions for DSE 6.8.23
+ * Apache Solr™ 6.0.1.4.2919&ast;
+ * Apache Spark™ 2.4.0.18
+ * Apache TinkerPop™ 3.4.5-20220405-a52bbe2c
+ * Apache Tomcat® 8.5.75
+ * DSE Java Driver 1.10.0-dse+20210424
+ * Netty 4.1.34.3.dse
+ * Spark JobServer 0.8.0.50

+## 6.8.23 DSE Core
+* Improved reading logic to ensure that sstables are not unnecessarily read for columns that are not selected.
+See CASSANDRA-16737.
+(Previously DB-4974).
+(DSP-22478)
+* Fixed the `URISyntaxException: Malformed IPv6 address` when using `nodetool` or `dsetool` with Java 8u331 or 11.0.15.
+This is due to the recent changes of JDK-8278972, in which parsing of URL Strings in Built-in JNDI Providers is more strict.
+(DSP-22474)

+## 6.8.23 DSE Cassandra
+* Greater than '>' and less than '<' operators are swapped in the slow query log for a table with DESC clustering keys (port CASSANDRA-15503).
+(DSP-22369)
+* Fixed a rare race condition where attempting to read from a sstable would fail with an assertion error.
+(DSP-22431)

+## 6.8.23 DSE Search
+* Upgraded xmlbeans version to 4.0.0.
+(DSP-22379, [CVE-2021-23926](https://nvd.nist.gov/vuln/detail/CVE-2021-23926))
+* Upgraded Rome Library to `1.17.0` that uses JDOM `2.0.6.1` version.
+(DSP-22405, [CVE-2021-33813](https://nvd.nist.gov/vuln/detail/CVE-2021-33813))

+## 6.8.23 DSE Upgrade
+* Do not skip 5.1.x format sstables when running `nodetool upgradesstables` without `--include-all-sstables`.
+(DSP-22424)

 # Release notes for 6.8.22
 11 April 2022